TheChed/PSXMSFS/README.md

 INSTALLATION:
 you will need 3 dlls for windows which should be in the same directory as the executable
-  * Simconnect.dll (which should be somewhere in your MSFS directoryi once you enable the SDK environment)
+  * Simconnect.dll (which should be somewhere in your MSFS directory once you enable the SDK environment)
   * pthreadGC2.dll and pthreadVC2.dll that enable POSIX threads under Windows.
-Those can be found in any $ good grocery, I use : https://sourceware.org/pub/pthreads-win32/dll-latest/dll/x64/
+Those can be found in any good grocery, I use : https://sourceware.org/pub/pthreads-win32/dll-latest/dll/x64/

   For convenience sake, I have included those files in the bin directory.